 This effect is often misunderstood.
 A WDH cannot reduce the side forces resulting from cornering or yaw.
 Adding a WDH always reduces required understeer.
 Such understeer ensures the tow vehicle automatically increases turning radius if cornering too fast.
 See pics below.
-Why caravans roll over
+Why travel trailers roll over

 Understeer and oversteer.
 Original pix – source unknown.

-A heavy caravan’s nose weight imposed on (often lighter) tow vehicles, is often more than its rear tyres can withstand.
+A heavy travel trailer‘s nose weight imposed on (often lighter) tow vehicles, is often more than its rear tyres can withstand.
 This necessitates the use of a weight distributing hitch (WDH).
-These hitches are semi-flexible springy beams that, by using the tow vehicle’s rear axle as a pivot shift part of that imposed weight to the front wheels.
-In doing so however, removing that weight reduces the rear tyre’s cornering power.
+These hitches are semi-flexible springy beams that, by using the tow vehicle’s rear axle as a pivot, shift part of that imposed weight to the front wheels.
+In doing so, however, removing that weight reduces the rear tyres cornering power.

-Major WDH maker Cequent (parent of Hayman Reese) advises to restore no more than 50% of the ‘lost’ front axle load.
-This usually results in the laden caravans’ nose being down by about 5 centimetres.
+Major WDH maker Cequent (parent of Hayman Reese) advises restoring no more than 50% of the ‘lost’ front axle load.
+This usually results in the laden travel trailers‘ nose being down by about 5 centimetres.
 Better by far, however, is to have a rig that has no need for a WDH.
-Doing so has long been virtually routine in Europe.
+Doing so has long been routine in Europe.

-Making caravans more stable – sway control systems
+Making travel trailers more stable – sway control systems

 Any trailer towed via an overhung hitch has a natural tendency to sway.
-With well designed and laden caravans towed by a suitable vehicle, such sway normally dies out within two/three cycles.
+With well designed and laden travel trailers towed by a suitable vehicle, such swaying normally dies out within two/three cycles.
 It is mildly annoying but harmless.

-After-market sway control systems usefully and effectively control low speed swaying.
+After-market sway control systems usefully and effectively control low-speed swaying.
 They introduce friction that dissipates sway energy as heat.
 That seemingly overlooked is a basic law of physics.
-That frictional force is a constant – but sway force increases with square of the speed.
-At 100 km/h a friction is close to useless.
-Its damping is a mere 1% or so.
+That frictional force is a constant – but sway force increases with the square of the speed.
+At 100 km/h a friction hitch is close to useless.
+Its damping is down to 1% or so.

-So-called dual cam systems ‘lock’ the caravan and tow vehicle together in a straight line.
-Normal cornering is effected by tyre distortion.
+So-called dual cam systems ‘lock’ the travel trailer and tow vehicle together in a straight line.
+Normal cornering is enabled by tyre distortion.
 The cams release for tight cornering, but also when sway forces are excessive and that control is most needed.

 Both are effective at low speed.
-But, if fitted to a caravan that is otherwise unstable, these devices mask a dangerous underlying condition.
+But, if fitted to a travel trailer that is otherwise unstable, these devices mask a dangerous underlying condition.
 They are akin to pain killers instead of medical treatment.
-Sway control is routinely included with some UK/EU caravans.
-But only as an aid to low speed comfort.
+Sway control is routinely included with some UK/EU travel trailers.
+But only as an aid to low-speed comfort.

-Making caravans more stable – electronic stability control
+Making travel trailers more stable – electronic stability control

 Electronic stability systems have been used in some cars and 4WDs for many years.
-Apart for the BMW X3, none relates to caravan stability.
-Those for caravan stability were pioneered in Europe, but there are USA products.
+Apart from the BMW X3, none relates to travel trailer stability.
+Those for travel trailer stability were pioneered in Europe, but there are USA products.

-Europe’s IDC, and AL-KO ESC activate when caravan sway exceeds about 0.4 g (an uncomfortable level).
+Europe’s IDC, and AL-KO ESC activate when travel trailer sway exceeds about 0.4 g (an uncomfortable level).
 Or four repeated at about 0.2 g.
-They then automatically apply caravan braking.
-The Al-KO does so for 1-3 seconds at 75% of full braking.
-This reduces the sway, and particularly reduces speed below the critical level.
-They can only be fitted to caravans that use the maker’s respective brakes.
+They then automatically apply travel trailer braking.
+The Al-KO does so for one to three seconds at 75% of full braking.
+This reduces the sway, and particularly, reduces speed below the critical level.
+They can only be fitted to travel trailers that use the maker’s respective brakes.

-Making caravans more stable.
+Making travel trailers more stable.
 How the AL-KO system works

-The US products (from Dexter/Tuson) operate at lower levels of sway acceleration (about 0.2 g).
-They brake each caravan wheel at whatever level is deemed optimum.
-The makers claim they can be fitted to caravans with any form of braking.
+The US products (from ALKO/Dexter) operate at lower levels of sway acceleration (about 0.2 g).
+They brake each travel trailer wheel at whatever level is deemed optimum.
+The makers claim they can be fitted to travel trailers with any form of braking.
 Either system is worth fitting.
-They do not, however, substitute for making caravans stable.
+They do not, however, substitute for making travel trailers stable.

-When these systems are triggered they not reduce sway.
+When these systems are triggered they do not initially reduce sway.
 They reduce speed.